Pretty Good Phone Privacy: Background

-\textit{User location information.} Cellular networks maintain knowledge of the physical location of each \acrshort{ue}.
+\paragraph{User location information.} Cellular networks maintain knowledge of the physical location of each \acrshort{ue}.
 Location information is necessary to support mobility and to quickly find the \acrshort{ue} when there is an incoming call, SMS, or data for a user.
 The mechanism used to locate a \acrshort{ue} is known as ``paging'' and it relies on logical groupings of similarly located \acrshort{enb}'s known as ``tracking areas'' (\acrshort{ta}s).
 Each \acrshort{enb} is assigned to a single \acrshort{ta}. \acrshort{ta}s can be thought of as broadcast domains for paging traffic.
-If there is incoming data for an idle \acrshort{ue}, the paging procedure is used, where the network broadcasts a paging message to all \acrshort{enb}s in the user's last-known \acrshort{ta}.
+If there is incoming data for an idle \acrshort{ue}, the paging procedure is used, where the network sends a paging message to all \acrshort{enb}s in the user's last-known \acrshort{ta}.
 Prior work has shown that the paging mechanism can be leveraged by attackers that know an identifier of the victim (\eg, phone number, WhatsApp ID) to generate paging messages intended for the victim, which enables an unprivileged attacker to identify a specific user's location~\cite{kune2012location}.
-Cellular operators also often store location metadata for subscriber, giving them the ability to trace user movement and location history.
+From an external perspective, the vantage point of remote servers on the web can also be leveraged to localize mobile users given timing information from applications on their devices~\cite{8413110}.